Irene Charalambidou: Author

-In 2007, she published her first book titled What We Talked and in January 2011, the second book, The White Pages of the Cyprus issue on the political analysis of events of the contemporary political history of the Cyprus.
+In 2007, she published her first book titled What We Talked and in January 2011, the second book, The White Pages of the Cyprus issue on the political analysis of events of the contemporary political history of Cyprus.
 The presentation of the book was made by the President of the Republic of Cyprus, Dimitris Christofias.

 Politics

-In 2011, is elected a member of the electoral district of Nicosia with AKEL.
+In 2011, Charalambidou was elected a member of the electoral district of Nicosia with AKEL.
 She is a member of the Parliamentary Committee on Institutions, Securities and Administration, the House Standing Committee on the Development and Control of Public Expenditure and the Parliamentary Committee on Health.
 On May 22, 2016, she is re-elected to Nicosia with AKEL.
 She is ranked first in crosses of preference and this makes her the first female Member who succeeds in national elections to be elected with most crosses of preference pancyprian.
 With the new legislature, she is Deputy Chairwoman of the House Standing Committee on the Development and Control of Public Expenditure, and a member of the Institutions, Securities and Administration, Health and Human Rights Committees.